Teanlouise/shared-world-data/shared-world.md

 ```
 pip install django-storage
 ```
--	Add to Django settings.py
+-	Add GCS details to Django settings.py with it as the default file storage

 **Static:**
 -	Create bucket in google cloud (shared-world-static)